5afe/contract-proxy-kit/README.md

 Each of the `transactions` provided as input to this function must be an *Object* with the following properties:

-* `operation`: Either `CPK.CALL` (0) or `CPK.DELEGATE_CALL` (1) to execute the transaction as either a normal call or a delegatecall.
-Note: when connected to Gnosis Safe via WalletConnect, this property is ignored, and `CPK.CALL` is assumed.
-Optional property, `CPK.CALL` is the default value.
+* `operation`: Either `CPK.Call` (0) or `CPK.DelegateCall` (1) to execute the transaction as either a normal call or a delegatecall.
+Note: when connected to Gnosis Safe via WalletConnect, this property is ignored, and `CPK.Call` is assumed.
+Optional property, `CPK.Call` is the default value.
 * `to`: The target address of the transaction.
 * `value`: The amount of ether to send along with this transaction.
 Optional property, `0` is the default value.
 * `data`: The calldata to send along with the transaction.
 Optional property, `0x` is the default value.